2016-17 Annual Report (text version)

 QTC’s policies support flexible working, where flexibility will contribute to QTC achieving its corporate objectives.
 Flexible working arrangements in place at QTC during the reporting period included part-time work, job share, purchased annual leave, phased retirement and flexible hours of work.

-QTC has a corporate health and wellbeing program – Fit 4 Work – which provides activities to promote physical and mental wellbeing.
-Activities for the 2015-16 financial year have included flu vaccinations, health assessments, skin checks, fun runs, corporate games, and mental resilience sessions.
+QTC has a corporate health and wellbeing program that provides activities to promote physical and mental wellbeing.
+Activities for the 2016-17 financial year have included flu vaccinations, health assessments, skin checks, team sports, healthy eating seminars, and mental health and resilience sessions.

 QTC continued its practice of regularly reviewing and updating its policies and procedures to comply with changes in the legislative and regulatory environment and to ensure employees have access to avenues through which to raise concerns, including an internal grievance process.

 QTC is committed to maintaining high standards of corporate governance to support its strong market reputation and ensure that organisational goals are met and risks are monitored and appropriately addressed.
 QTC’s corporate governance practices are continually reviewed and updated in line with industry guidelines and standards.

 QTC was established by the Queensland Treasury Corporation Act 1988 (the QTC Act) as a corporation sole (ie, a corporation that consists solely of a nominated office holder).
 The Under Treasurer of Queensland is QTC’s nominated office holder.
 QTC has delegated its powers to its two boards:

 - the Queensland Treasury Corporation Capital Markets Board (the Board), which was established in 1991 and manages all of QTC’s operations except those relating to certain superannuation and other long-term assets, and